 Don’t get me wrong – I actually love Lovett’s work, but both its pros and cons are on screen for all to see.
 I wish they’d let him do more Doctor Who stories, where he could have kept his directorial flair but honed his skills at telling the story.
 And for a story which is trying so hard to be new at everything, he successfully changed the whole look and feel of the series… for four episodes.
 Next story it was back to, “just point the camera at it, get it in the can before Tom cracks it about having to do a two shot with K9 again.”

-There’s just time to mention my favourite performance in The Leisure Hive which is David Haig as Pangol.
+There’s just time to mention my favourite performance in The Leisure Hive which is delivered by David Haig as Pangol.
 Haig will go on to infamy as one of the hapless grooms in Four Weddings and a Funeral – the one who gets lucky against all odds at the first wedding and has energetic sex with his new bride in the second, while Hugh Grant is trapped inside the closet.
 Here, he’s young and vital, lacing each of his lines with disdain for anyone who’s not an Argolin.

 Plus he never misses an opportunity to add a smirk; he could smirk for England, this guy.
 When his head lifts off in the tachyonics demonstration – smirk!
 When he traps the Doctor in the generator – smirk!
 When the penny finally drops that he’s the only young Argolin in the Hive, he smoothly asks “How old do you think I am, Mr Brock?”
 Giant smirk!